What ‘DNA Repair’ Actually Means and What’s Worth Doing

 5. B Vitamins: Especially B1, B2, B3, and B12

-These are crucial for methylation, which is like the DNA spell-check system.
+These are crucial for methylation, which works like your body’s spell-check system.
 B vitamins are involved in everything from cellular energy to brain health.

 Food sources:

-Liver (try it freeze-dried/supplemented if you can’t stomach the real thing… like me lol)
+• Liver (try it freeze-dried/supplemented if you can’t stomach the real thing… like me)

 6. Balance Copper and Iron